 - EEA students: 1 May (or December).

-The Master's in Cognitive Neuroscience was recently awarded the quality label ‘Top Programme' in the Keuzegids Masters 2016 (Guide to Master's programmes), which indicates the programme belongs to the very best programmes in Dutch Master's education, across the entire range of disciplines.
+The Master's in Cognitive Neuroscience was awarded the quality label ‘Top Programme' in the Keuzegids Masters 2016 (Guide to Master's programmes), which indicates the programme belongs to the very best programmes in Dutch Master's education, across the entire range of disciplines.